WILDLIFE CARE INTERNSHIPS

 READY TO APPLY?

-Please submit a cover letter, resume, and 3 professional references to intern@thecenterforwildlife.org
+To apply, please send a cover letter, resume, and 3 professional references to intern@thecenterforwildlife.org addressed to the Volunteer and Intern Coordinator.

-If you have any questions, please contact our Clinic Intern Coordinator at intern@thecenterforwildlife.org
+If you have any questions, please contact our Intern Coordinator at intern@thecenterforwildlife.org